phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <li>Transform: Put our data into tensor form.  </li>
 <li>Load: Put our data into an object to make it easily accessible.  </li>
 </ul>
 <p>The Fashion-MNIST source code can be accessed <a href="https://github.com/zalandoresearch/fashion-mnist">here</a>.
-We will use <code>pathlib</code> for dealing with paths and will download 4 parts - training set images, training set labels, test set images and test set labels - using <code>requests</code> library.
+We will use <code>pathlib</code> for dealing with paths and will download 4 parts - <code>training set images, training set labels, test set images and test set labels</code> - using <code>requests</code> library.
 Since this dataset has been stored using pickle, a python-specific format for serializing data, we need to unzip and deserialize it in order to read the content.</p>

 </div>
 </div>